Zephyrus: An Agentic Framework for Weather Science: Conclusion

 \section{Conclusion}

 We tackled the challenging problem of enabling LLMs to reason over high-dimensional weather data by developing, to our knowledge, the first agentic model for meteorology.
 Our contributions include: (1) \oursworld, an agentic environment with comprehensive meteorological tools, (2) the \ours\ family of agents that leverage these tools, and (3) a scalable data pipeline producing a large, diverse benchmark dataset (\oursbench).
 Our empirical evaluation shows that the agentic framework enables effective reasoning about meteorological data, significantly outperforming text-only baselines.
 The agents excel at most tasks but struggle with complex challenges like forecast report generation.
-Beyond advancing weather science, our work provides a sandbox for developing more effective agentic workflows.
-Future work could explore using larger datasets to train agents that produce more scientifically accurate responses.
+Looking ahead, \oursworld's modular design makes it a good candidate to incorporate new tools, data sources, and domain-specific workflows, positioning it as a unified platform to support related fields such as hydrology, geosensing, and climate science.
+More broadly, our framework serves as a sandbox for developing and refining agentic workflows beyond meteorology.
+Future work could leverage more diverse and larger-scale datasets to further improve the scientific accuracy and generalizability of trained agent models.